Code-Institute-Submissions/laila-ba-Project1/README.md

 - As a returning user, I want to simply be able to contact the artist through the contact form.

 After looking at things from the user's perspective, i felt better prepared for developing the project as i had a better and clear understanding of what my project needed in order to satisfy the user.

+## Scope Plane

+Based off of the strategy plane and establishing the users needs, The scope plane tranforms strategy into requirements.
+This allowed me to plan out exactly what features my site needs to include.
+I decided that starting from the foundation and workig my way up to the more complex features would be the easiest and most useful approach.
+Also, breaking the requirments down into stages would allow me to focus on the basics first and not overwhelm myself.

+**Stage 1:**

+- A home page with a main hero image and minimal text.
+- A resume page with a summary of skills and experience.
+- A protfolio page showcasing pieces of art.
+- A contact page with a conatct form.

+**Stage 2:**

+- Expansion on content within contact page.
+Adding an animated skills bar.
+- Adding indicidual sub pages for every piece of art work.
+- adding nav bar and footers on all pages.

+**Stage 3:**

+- Making the project responsive
+- Adding interactive elements once i learn javascript

+## Structure Plane